 It Hurts When I Chew: Tooth Sensitivity and Chewing

 If you experience tooth pain and sensitivity when chewing, you might have a dental problem.
 Tooth sensitivity when chewing can be a sign of an oral health issue, like tooth decay or a root canal infection.
 Restorative dentistry treatments are available to repair dental damage, alleviate tooth pain, and restore oral health.
-To find out which treatments are right for you and learn more about tooth sensitivity and chewing, schedule a consultation with Wilmington, DE dentists Jeffrey J. Emmi, Laura Dougherty, and Jeff Bartoshesky.
+To find out which treatments are right for you and learn more about tooth sensitivity and chewing, schedule a consultation with Wilmington, DE dentists Jeffrey J. Emmi and Laura Dougherty.

 What Causes Tooth Sensitivity When Chewing